-Quisitive's information technology and internal infrastructure is susceptible to damage from computer viruses, unauthorized access, natural disasters, terrorism, war and telecommunication and electrical failures.
+Quisitive's information technology and internal infrastructure is susceptible to damage from computer viruses, unauthorized access, natural disasters, terrorism, war, telecommunication and electrical failures, hackers and other security issues.
 Significant disruption to the availability of information technology and internal infrastructure could cause delays in research and development work.
 Quisitive would incur liability and development of product candidates would be delayed if any disruption or security breach were to result in a loss of, or damage to, Quisitive's or any of Quisitive Subsidiaries' data.